Cottage cheese: United States

 Cottage cheese was widely promoted in America during the First World War, along with other dairy products, to save meat for infantry rations.
 This promotion was shown in many war posters, including one which claimed that one pound of cottage cheese contains more protein than a pound of lamb, pork, beef, or chicken.

 After the war, cottage cheese quickly became more commonly consumed.
 30,000,000 lb of cottage cheese were produced in 1919 (out of 418,000,000 lb of cheese in general in 1920), and by 1928, 87,000,000 lb were manufactured.
-Consumption peaked in the United States in the 1970s when dieting became common, and some $1.3 billion of it was sold per year, but in the 1980s, yogurt consumption increased, and cottage cheese sales dropped considerably further in the 2000s.
+Consumption peaked in the United States in the 1970s when dieting became common, and some $1.3 billion of cottage cheese was sold per year.

-In 2016, a Wall Street Journal article speculated that cottage cheese might be ready for a resurgence following the increased use of Greek yogurt due to its high protein and low sugar levels.
+Market reviews for the cottage cheese indicate it may have a resurgence in consumer interest during the 21st century by comparison to Greek yogurt, as both foods provide a high protein and low-sugar dietary choice.
+In 2026, increased consumption of cottage cheese in the United States as a high-protein food source induced cheese factories in Wisconsin and other states to modify equipment to meet the elevated demand.

+Canada

+In 2026, cottage cheese consumption increased by 15-20% over market levels in recent years, causing a supply shortage in some regions.
+In 2025, 35,459 tonnes (78,174,000 lb) of cottage cheese were produced in Canada.
+The Canadian Dairy Commission maintains consumer guidelines and standards for quality manufacturing of cottage cheese.